Skip to main content

 The Holocaust Museum & Center for Tolerance and Education is proud to announce the 25th Annual Siegelbaum Literary and Visual Arts Competition for 2022.

 The theme for this school year's competition is: The People Who Inspire Us.

 We’d like to hear your story, about the person who inspires you and how they have influenced your life.

-This competition has been established through the generosity of Judy Siegelbaum, in memory of her husband Dr. Harold Siegelbaum, whose vision helped found the Museum.
+We are grateful for the generosity of Judy Siegelbaum, who established this competition in memory of her husband, Dr. Harold Siegelbaum, whose vision helped found the Museum.

 Please feel free to contact the Museum at email@example.com with any questions you may have.

 This project is made possible with funds from the Statewide Community Regrants Program, a regrant program of the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and administered by ArtsWestchester.

 Share the story about someone who inspires you.
 Tell us why you chose this person and how they have influenced your life.